oniondas/Super-Sonic-Swing/README.md

 ---

-## 2. The "Yank" (Attach Boost)
+## 2. The Yank (Attach Boost)

-When a grapple successfully attaches, velocity receives a multiplier boost.
+When a grapple successfully attaches, the player's velocity receives a multiplier boost.

 `v_new = v_current × λ`

 where `λ = 1.1`.

+Chaining grapples increases speed exponentially.

 ---

-## 3. The "Fling" (Release Boost)
+## 3. The Fling (Release Boost)

-First compute normalized velocity:
+First compute the normalized velocity direction:

 `v̂ = v_current / |v_current|`

-Then apply release boost:
+Then apply the release boost:

 `v_new = v_current + (v̂ × F_fling)`